LoRaWAN Gateway Placement for Network Planning Using Ray Tracing-Based Channel Models: EXPERIMENTS

-The second group of channels is represented by the channel models that come from Sionna \ac{RT} and \ac{WI}.
-For this second group, we also evaluated the received power using our proposed framework.
-In this way, following the pipeline shown in Figure~\ref{fig:rt_ns3_lorawan}, we started the process of collecting the path gain in step (1), using a built-in scenario from Sionna called Etoile~\cite{sionna_rt_docs}, with a total of 13\,058 faces.
-We used the software Blender to convert the file format to that required by our framework.
-In this 3D scenario, we used the same network grid topology with $P=100$ to allocate transmitters and receivers (which will be interpreted further by ns-3 as \ac{ED} and \ac{GW}, respectively).
-In this sense, to obtain the physical layer metrics, specifically the received power, we calculated it for each \ac{GW} possible position.
+To obtain the physical layer metrics, specifically the received power, we calculated it for each \ac{GW} possible position.
 The parameters used in both ray tracers to calculate the coverage map are described in Table~\ref{tab:rt_parameters}.
 For the carrier frequency, we assumed a proxy value of $1$ \si{GHz} because the radio-material models in the \ac{RT} simulators do not support properties such as conductivity and permittivity for frequencies below $1$ \si{GHz}.
 These simulators use the property values provided by \ac{ITU}-R recommendation P.2040-3~\cite{itu2040} for materials such as concrete, brick, glass, and so on.
 Moreover, since the same material properties can be applied to frequencies below $1$ \si{GHz} as well~\cite{itu2040}, this choice is acceptable.
-Using the collected data from this scenario, we configured our experiment to assume a fixed minimum power threshold of $\rho=-90$ \si{dBm} for the \ac{GW} optimization, considering both types of channels.
+Quantitatively, considering the frequency dependence of free-space path loss, the resulting deviation is relatively small for common \ac{LoRaWAN} frequency bands.
+For example, the free-space path loss difference between 868 \si{MHz} and 1 \si{GHz} is approximately 1 \si{dB}, while the difference between 915 \si{MHz} and 1 \si{GHz} is approximately 0.8 \si{dB}.